 "I have always liked the forests of Russia," - Ekaterina admitted, - " so I prefer wood as a material and planks as a woodworking product.
 Slabs retain the warmth, soul and energy of a living tree.
 Look at my works and you will see what came out of our dialogue with them".

-I'm probably one of the few people who was more likely to benefit from the quarantine creatively than the other way around.
 Today I want to tell you about a picture that appeared as a result of an experiment this spring, at the height of the quarantine.
 The old Board, pulled out a year ago from the ruins of the wing in the Demidov estate, was cleaned, treated with a skin, soaked with a special composition and finally found a face-a view of the night Moscow, the Shukhov tower, the complex of the Russian Academy of Sciences, the metro bridge and the Moscow river.
 This process took a total of a year!
 And all because the Board had to be well dried and maintained under certain conditions.

 The painting itself took about a month, again due to the need to dry the oil, and then the varnish.
 So I can understand artists who prefer graphics or work with watercolors and acrylics - they get the result much faster with a similar image format.
 Well, I'm interested in what I do, so I'm used to a long and dirty preparatory stage.
 The idea to use metal in the work was not accidental: the old Board could eventually break, and it was necessary to prevent this somehow.
 I decided to make metal ties, since using epoxy resin in this case would be more difficult.
 And the task was to use this metal as part of the image.